Policy and Procedure Name:

 amount.

-one-third or distal phalange of any finger other than the first finger (i.e.,
+or distal phalange of any finger other than the first finger (i.e., the thumb)

-proximal interphalangeal (PIP) joint is equal to the loss of two-thirds of the
+(PIP) joint is equal to the loss of 2/3 of the finger.

-second, or distal, phalange of the thumb is considered equal to the loss of
+or distal, phalange of the thumb is considered equal to the loss of 1/2 of such

 c.
 The